-Basic problems of an economy; economic theory formulation; economics as a social science; tools of Theoretical analysis.
+Basic problems of an economy.
 Demand and Supply functions - an introductory view of price formation.
+Role of time element in price formation.

-Price, income and cross elasticities of demand; Elasticity of substitution or elasticity of supply.
+Price, income and cross elasticities of demand; Elasticity of substitution and the relationship between price elasticity, income elasticity and elasticity of substitution, elasticity of supply.

-Theories of demand; The classical utility approach, indifference curves approach, the revealed preference approach consumer's surplus.
+Theories of demand; The classical utility approach, indifference curves approach, the revealed preference approach, consumer's surplus.

-Theory of production: Production function, isoquants, returns to facts and returns to scale and their compatibility.
+Theory of production: Production function, isoquants, returns to a factor and returns to scale and their compatibility.

-Elasticity of substitution; economies of scale; Cobb-Douglass production function; production function of a multi product firm.
+Elasticity of substitution; economies of scale; Cobb-Douglas production function; production function of a multi product firm.